hashicorp/consul/website/source/docs/connect/configuration.html.md

 [certificate management system](/docs/connect/ca.html), such as [Vault](https://vaultproject.io).

--> **Security note:** Enabling Connect is enough to try the feature but doesn't automatically ensure complete security.
-Please read the [Connect production guide](/docs/guides/connect-production.html) to understand the additional steps needed for a secure deployment.

 No agent-wide configuration is necessary for non-server agents.
 Services and proxies may always register with Connect settings, but they will fail to retrieve or verify any TLS certificates.
 This causes all Connect-based